-I have no hesitation; Walker Close will keep maintain its financial viability in a stronger position in the new normal post COVIC-19.
+I have no hesitation; Walker Close will keep its financial viability in a stronger position in the new normal post COVID-19.

 With this opportunity, I would like to thank Ayelign Tessema, centre manager.
-His professional advice and help is paramount, without his valuable work the centre finance wouldn't have been strong and to me my job as a treasurer would have not been easy.
+His professional advice and help has been paramount, without his valuable work the centre finance wouldn't have been strong and to me my job as a treasurer would have been very difficult.

-I would also like to thank all members of the Committee of Management for their valuable input and I have a strong belief that Walker Close will remain strong and continue deliver its valuable programs and services to the community.
+I would also like to thank all members of the Committee of Management for their valuable input and I have a strong belief that Walker Close will remain strong and continue to deliver its valuable programs and services to the community in future years.